 Schedule a free initial consultation.
 We will provide sound legal advice without judgement.
 Contact us today at 770-HELP-NOW

 Rental Car Coverage After a Car Wreck

-After a car accident, especially one that causes injuries, one of your primary concerns will be securing transportation.
+After a car crash, especially one that causes serious injuries, one of your primary concerns will be securing transportation.
 After all, you will have medical visits, meetings with your attorney, and other places to be while your vehicle is being repaired (or you work on obtaining a replacement vehicle).

-After a car accident, the first place to look for rental car coverage is your own insurance.
+After a car collision, the first place to look for rental car coverage is your insurance.
 If you have rental car reimbursement on your insurance policy, then this coverage will be the most expedient way of getting your rental car covered.

-If you do not have rental reimbursement on your own insurance policy, you may be able to seek reimbursement from the other insurance company.
-It may take a little longer, especially if the fault is in dispute in your accident, but your Alpharetta auto accident attorneys will work to see that you get the rental car reimbursement you deserve, if it is appropriate in your case.
+If you do not have rental reimbursement on your insurance policy, you may be able to seek reimbursement from the other insurance company.
+It may take a little longer, especially if the fault is in dispute in your accident, but your Alpharetta auto accident attorneys will work to see that you get the rental car reimbursement you deserve if it is appropriate in your case.

 Do I Need to Give a Statement on the Record for Rental Car Reimbursement?

 Sometimes, the other insurance company will ask you for a recorded statement before they will cover your rental car costs.
 Be very careful about giving any insurance company a recorded statement, because it will be used against you later.
 In most cases, consult your car accident lawyer in Alpharetta GA before you give any statements to any insurance company, including your own.

 Whether you use your insurance or seek reimbursement from the other driver’s insurance for your rental car, you must return the rental on time.
 Insurance companies will generally require the rental to be returned when your vehicle is repaired or replaced.